demisto/content-docs/content-repo/extra-docs/packs/palo-alto-networks-cortex-xdr---investigation-and-response.md

 ### XDR Incident Handling

 The [Palo Alto Networks Cortex XDR - Investigation and Response](#palo-alto-networks-cortex-XDR---investigation-and-response) integration fetches Cortex XDR incidents and runs the [Cortex XDR incident handling v3](#cortex-xdr-incident-handling-v3) playbook.
+This playbook will be triggered by fetching a Palo Alto Networks Cortex XDR incident, but only if the classifier is set to 'Cortex XDR - Classifier' and the incident type is left empty during the integration configuration.

 The playbook runs the ***xdr-get-incident-extra-data*** command to retrieve data fields of the specific incident including a list of alerts with multiple events, alerts, and key artifacts.

 The playbook then searches for similar incidents in Cortex XSOAR to link to the current incident.
 If a similar incident is found, the analyst will be asked whether to close the current incident as a duplicate since there is an older incident already being handled.
 The analyst will review the linked incident and decide if the incident should be resolved and closed as a duplicate incident.